tri-vu-12/Snake-Game/README.md

 - [ ] Add default body parts
 - [ ] Handle updating the snake body when the head moves
 - [ ] Detect collisions with the body
+- [ ] Update image parts for the snake

 # Next.js Documentation